evertonrocha2/evertonrocha2/README.md

 ### Achievement

-Improved a critical backend flow by optimizing integrations and execution strategy, reducing end-to-end processing time from ~8 minutes to ~50s / 2 minutes while keeping reliability and observability in place.
+Improved a critical backend flow by optimizing integrations and execution strategy, reducing end-to-end processing time from ~8 minutes to ~50 seconds–2 minutes, while maintaining reliability and observability.

 ---